vuepress/core/docs/reference/default-theme/markdown.md

 :::

 ::: details
-This is a details block, which does not work in IE / Edge
+This is a details block
 :::
 ```